-- 1. Development consent is not required as the venue satisfies the Home occupation criteria. - 2.
+- 1. The venue will operate as a home business and is exempt from obtaining a development consent.
 Council advised that they have no objection to the liquor licence. - 2.
-No public submissions were received relating to any matters with the application. - 3.
+A Police submission was received and considered as summarised at submission analysis below. - 3.
+No public submissions were received relating to any matters with the application. - 4.
 The licensed premises will be a home office where sales invoices are processed on-line.
-The sale on other premises authorisation will enable the licensee to host events or functions at various locations away from the office. - 4.
-I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions imposed in the licence document. - 5.
+The sale on other premises authorisation will enable the licensee to host events or functions at various locations away from the office. - 5.
+I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions imposed in the licence document. - 6.
 I am satisfied that the statutory advertising requirements have been met.